DeanGracey/ArcadePipeline/README.md

 ## Setup a Jupyter Notebook instance from the astropipe docker image

-To run a Jupyter Notebook through a docker container a container must be created using the following command
+To run a Jupyter Notebook through a docker container a container must be created from a docker image containing Jupyter Notebook using the following command
 ```
  docker run -i -t -p 8888:8888 astropipe /bin/bash -c "/root/anaconda/bin/conda install jupyter -y --quiet && /root/anaconda/bin/jupyter notebook --notebook-dir=/opt/notebooks --ip='*' --port=8888 --no-browser"
 ```
 The container name 'astropipe' can be changed to the name of the docker image if an alternative name was used during setup.
 The command '-p' creates a port, in this case port:8888 through which to connect to the Jupyter Notebook instance.
 After running this commant the terminal will provide a URL to connect to the Jupyter Notebook via a browser.
-To open this docker container again once it has been started and closed use the start/attach commands mentioned above.
+To open this docker container again once it has been started and closed use the *start/attach* commands mentioned above.

-## Before using casa from jupyter the working directory and Logging files need to be combined.
+## Before using CASA from Jupyter the working directory and Logging files need to be combined.

 In order to be able to write to the same logger as CASA and drive-casa during your python script the loggers need to be combined.
 The *working_Directory* variable is set to '/opt/notebooks' so that the logger information is output to a text file that is accessable from the Jupyter Notebook file system.